Followers

 Irish Sympathy

-The Irish in the American Revolution have their heroes and villains on both sides of the struggle.
-Although renowned for decades of resisting and fighting their British oppressors, there was no groundswell of Irish sentiment for the colonials fighting the far-off war.
-The average Irishman was just trying to survive and many were recruited into the British regiments in Ireland.
-And in America itself, the Irish immigrants, like the rest of the populace, were split in their sympathies.
-But one such transplanted son of Erin would play a secret role in helping free his adopted nation – and perhaps take some vengeance on the British.
+The Irish in the American Revolution had their heroes and villains on both sides of the conflict.
+Although they were renowned for decades of resisting and fighting their British oppressors, there was little Irish sentiment for the colonials fighting the distant war.
+The average Irishman was just trying to survive, and many were recruited into British regiments in Ireland.
+In America itself, Irish immigrants, like the rest of the population, were divided in their loyalties.
+However, one such transplanted son of Erin would play a secret role in helping to free his adopted nation – and perhaps exact some vengeance on the British.

 Hercules Mulligan

-Known until recently only to historians and a few “buffs” of Revolutionary War skullduggery, the name Hercules Mulligan gained worldwide fame through the hit Broadway musical, “Hamilton.”
+Until recently known only to historians and a few enthusiasts of Revolutionary War intrigue, the name Hercules Mulligan gained worldwide fame through the hit Broadway musical, “Hamilton.”
 Indeed, Mulligan’s fate was intertwined with that controversial Revolutionary War officer, political operative, and Founding Father.
-For Hercules Mulligan and his family, in many ways, gave Alexander Hamilton the boost every new immigrant needs to take things to the next level.
+For Hercules Mulligan and his family, in many ways, provided Alexander Hamilton the boost every new immigrant needs to reach the next level.

 Early Days

-Hercules Mulligan came to New York City from Coleraine, County Antrim, Ireland, at the age of six, with his parents Hugh and Sarah Mulligan.
-The year was 1746 – long before the French and Indian War and all the political and economic events that would result in the struggle for America.
-Hercules's father quickly established himself as a successful New York accountant and the family thrived in the colonies.
-Along with Hercules came two brothers – of particular interest is his oldest brother Hugh, who became proprietor of an import-export business that took on as a clerk a callow youth from Nevis, one Alexander Hamilton.
+Hercules Mulligan moved to New York City from Coleraine, County Antrim, Ireland, at the age of six with his parents, Hugh and Sarah Mulligan.
+The year was 1746—long before the French and Indian War and all the political and economic events that would lead to the struggle for America.
+Hercules's father quickly became a successful accountant in New York, and the family thrived in the colonies.
+Along with Hercules came two brothers; of particular interest is his oldest brother Hugh, who became the proprietor of an import-export business that employed a callow youth from Nevis, one Alexander Hamilton.

 King's College

-Hercules attended King’s College (now Columbia) and became an accountant until he turned to the haberdashery business.
-His first shop was along Water Street but he later moved to the more fashionable Queen Street in 1773 so he could attract a more affluent and influential clientele.
-That same year, his brother Hugh introduced him to the young prodigy, Alexander Hamilton.
-Hercules took Hamilton under his wing.
-Hamilton even boarded with Mulligan and his family while he attended King’s College.
+Hercules attended King’s College (now Columbia) and became an accountant before switching to the haberdashery business.
+His first shop was located on Water Street, but he later moved to the more fashionable Queen Street in 1773 to attract a more affluent and influential clientele.
+That same year, his brother Hugh introduced him to the young prodigy Alexander Hamilton.
+Hercules took Hamilton under his wing, and Hamilton boarded with Mulligan and his family while attending King’s College.

 Secret Politics

-While Hamilton’s politics were shaped at King’s College, it is unclear when and how Mulligan began to sympathize with the rebel cause.
-Perhaps latent Irish sympathies and anger at the cruel Penal Laws in his native land?
-Or was it the course of events that followed the French and Indian War – the same events that pulled over one-third of the king’s loyal subjects towards a different political system?
-But the connection, the bond, was clearly sealed in those early days of simmering revolutionary fervor.
+While Hamilton’s politics were shaped at King’s College, it remains unclear when and how Mulligan began to sympathize with the rebel cause.
+Perhaps latent Irish sympathies and resentment toward the cruel Penal Laws in his native land played a role?
+Or was it the events following the French and Indian War – the same events that drew over one-third of the king’s loyal subjects toward a different political system?
+However, the connection and bond were clearly established during those early days of simmering revolutionary fervor.

 Stamp Act Protest